GoWafula/Wordcount/README.md

 # Wordcount
 A simple word count using Go

-It is part of a daily challenge to mastering Go
+It is part of a daily challenge to mastering Golang